godwokenrises/godwoken-web3/README.md

 $ yarn run migrate:latest

+# Migrate accounts data from hashmap db to sql if need
+# relative hashmap db path is relative to packages/api-server
+# and will use packages/api-server/lib/hashmap-db as default.
+$ yarn run migrate-accounts <your hashmap db path>
+For example:
+$ yarn run migrate-accounts ./hashmap-db

-// Only for test purpose
+# Only for test purpose
 $ yarn workspace @godwoken-web3/api-server reset_database
 ```